PotHix/pothix.github.com/content/post/stats-feb-2018.md

 it's working as expected yet because these threads always take my attention back to Twist, I have to take the control back. 🙂

-The good thing is that it's totally up to me to improve the way I deal with this problem.
+The good thing is that it's entirely up to me to improve the way I deal with this problem.
 I will work on it. 👍

 Now, let's continue to my personal projects, last month first and this month last: